raspberrypilearning/comic-character/en/step_4.md

 ### Create constants to refer to each form field

-You need to display the three character details to in the summary section.
+You need to display the three character details in the summary section.

 Set each as a constant, so you can refer to them in your code.